appnexus/ElasticNet4j/README.md

 # Tomato Juice

 ## Overview

-A simple and efficient Machine Learning library for training Logistic Regression models on sparse data with rare events.
+Tomato Juice is a simple and efficient Machine Learning library for training Logistic Regression models on sparse data with rare events.

 ## Examples

-Within the examples package, you can find two examples (`TrainingExample.java` and `TrainingExample2.java`).
+For a guided walk-through of how to use the library, you can check out the examples package.
+Within the examples package, you can find two examples (`LogisticRegressionWithGeneratedData.java` and `LogisticRegressionWithDataFromFile.java`).

-### `TrainingExample.java`
+### `LogisticRegressionWithGeneratedData.java`

-This example contains a full-run through of our logistic regression training algorithm including
+This example contains a full-run through of our logistic regression algorithm including
-* setting up sample parameters for training including sample data
+* setting up sample parameters for training including input data
 * training (logistic regression)
-* testing the results of the algorithm on test data
+* evaluating the performance of the training results on test data

-### `TrainingExample2.java`
+### `LogisticRegressionWithDataFromFile.java`

 This example is similar to the one above only it reads data from a file (`observations.tsv`) rather than generating data.